 Breakfast at the hotel.

 You will feel the climate change of the dry zone to wet zone as you pass by Dambulla and reach Kandy via Matale.
 You will witness how the flat paddy fields change into step down paddy fields beside the road.
 You will be reaching the up country surrounded with lot of greenery and mountains.
-When you pass by, either sides of the road there will be local vegetable and Fruit sellers who will stop your vehicle to sell fresh vegetables and fruits.
+When you pass by, either sides of the road there will be local vegetable sellers who will stop your vehicle to sell fresh vegetables.
 This is their day today income to look after their families.

 Proceed to Kandy via Matale.

 Stop in Matale – the cradle of spices in Sri Lanka – on your way to the Hill Capital to observe how Sri Lanka’s world-class spices are grown and processed.
 Start your spice garden tour under the watchful eyes of an in-house specialist who will take you through a journey entwining with spices and their herbal values.
-A complimentary 10 minutes head and shoulder massage at the spice garden is your choice.
+Then you will get a short head and shoulder massage before you leave the spice garden.
 Finally, enjoy a cup of herbal tea – something unique for a Sri Lankan at heart – before heading out to the all-important last royal capital of Sri Lanka, Kandy.

 Feel the coolness of the surrounding climate as you drive into the limits of a city which is 500 meters above the sea level and that last-witnessed Royalty.
 Welcome to the Colosseum of Heritage!
 Take a walk through streets of Kandy and observe how life unfolds under the shades of Heritage.
 Pass the clock tower that stands tall for decades under the sun and rain before walking around the shady banks of the Kandy Lake.